-The system is divided into five tiers and to qualify for a visa under any of the tiers, applicants must score the necessary points-based threshold.
+The system is divided into four tiers and to qualify for a visa under any of the tiers, applicants must score the necessary points-based threshold.

 Family members of a Point Based System migrant can come to the UK to join their relative.